Affordable Student Loan Repayment: Your Guide to Income-Driven Plans

 The U.S. Department of Education’s calculation for discretionary income for IBR, PAYE, and REPAYE plans is “the difference between your annual income and 150 percent of the poverty line for your family size and state of residence.”

 Discretionary income is calculated differently under ICR Plans.
 Here it’s defined as your Adjusted Gross Income (AGI), which you can find on your tax return, minus 100% of the federal poverty guideline for your location and family size.

 Which IDR Plan Is Best for You?

-All plans offer forgiveness of any remaining loan balance after you complete the plan.
-But each plan also has different rules and eligibility requirements.
-Some plans require you to pass the two-part “new borrower” test.
-Also, some plans are limited to certain types of federal student loans.
+All plans offer forgiveness of any remaining loan balance after you complete the plan, but each has different rules and eligibility requirements.
+Some plans require you to pass the two-part “new borrower” test, and some plans are limited to certain types of federal student loans.

 In addition to eligibility, it’s also important to consider which plan type is best for your financial situation and goals.
 The Department of Education’s Federal Student Aid Office has an online loan simulator that lets you compare different repayment plans based on your loan information.
-If you qualify for Public Service Loan Forgiveness, all payments made under an IDR plan count toward your 10-year repayment term.
-Choosing the plan with the lowest monthly payments will help you maximize the benefits of the PSLF program.
+If you’re still not sure which IDR plan to choose, your loan servicer can enroll you in the plan that will give you the lowest monthly payment.

 Do IDR Plans Have Any Disadvantages?

 There are some potential downsides to using an IDR plan.
 It could take longer to pay off your loans, so you could end up paying more in interest overall.
 This is because IDR plans have longer repayment periods — 20 to 25 years — compared to the Standard Repayment Plan, which typically has a 10-year repayment term.